rmx152/vce/enl/1 2/grammer.md

 				A few general ordinals (next, last, other, further) Prepositions
 		Meaning
+			These introduce prepositional phrases, and express relationships between elements of sentences.
 		Form
 			Place
+				at, on, by, opposite
 			Direction
+				towards, past, out of, to, through
 			Time
+				at, before, in, on
 			Comparison
+				as…as, like
 			Source
+				from, out of
 			Purpose
+				for
-			There's a overlap between prepositions and adverb, particularly adverbs of place or direction I crawled through the wire
+			There's a overlap between prepositions and adverb, particularly adverbs of place or direction I crawled through the wire = introducing a PP = preposition I crawled through = answering the question ‘where?’ and modifying the verb = adverb Overlap
-		Overlap
-			Words look like a preposition however function Conjunctions
+			Sometimes a word looks like a preposition but it may be functioning differently in the context of a sentence.
+				I knocked on the door. = preposition (place)
+				I kicked in the door = ‘in’ there is part of a verb phrase ‘kicked in’ Thorne refers to this as a ‘particle’.
+	Conjunctions
 		Meaning
+			These may introduce phrases or clauses, or may combine or connect phrases or clauses.
 		Form
 			Some grammars use the acronym 'Fanboys'
 				For, and, nor, but, or, yet, so.
 				Coordinating conjunctions
-			This can include nor/either...or which allows us to create alternatives; and can intensify the meaning or add additional details
+			This can include neither...nor / either...or which allows us to create alternatives; and can intensify the meaning or add additional details
-		Coordinating conjunctions
+		Coordinating
 			Function
 				Link words together
 					I don't like sweetcorn (or) peas